 frozen boneless skinless chicken crockpot

-Depending on the size of your pot you could certainly double the recipe, or use multiple Crock pots to make a number of slow cooker chicken recipes later on.
+Depending on the size of your pot you could certainly double the recipe, or use multiple Crock pots to make a number of easy slow cooker chicken recipes later on.
+There are just 2 main ingredients.
+You heard me right, beyond that it is just seasonings of your choice, and/or chicken bullion.

 You’d need to follow food safety guidelines to check temp, shred, cool, and then vacuum seal bags in 1 lb. increments.
 Lay flat and freeze to use for chicken casserole or chicken tacos later on in the months ahead.